rawlin/Drunk-Cards/README.md

 - [ ] Native ads by GG
 - [ ] Create node js dev server
 - [ ] Scrap the data from https://hobbylark.com/party-games/embarrassing-dares
+- [ ] fix the scroll view in each layout, dont scroll the toolbar